Lanning ruled out of West Indies series but Healy and Perry return

 Lanning has returned to training but it not yet cleared to play and looks set to return via domestic cricket

-Australia women's captain Meg Lanning has been ruled out of the upcoming T20I and ODI home series against West Indies and is instead set to make a gradual playing return via domestic cricket as she continues her recovery from an undisclosed medical issue.
+Meg Lanning has been ruled out of the upcoming T20I and ODI home series against West Indies.
+She is instead set to make a gradual playing return via domestic cricket as she continues her recovery from an undisclosed medical issue.

-Lanning's name did not appear on the two squad lists Australia released on Friday with Alyssa Healy returning as stand-in captain having recovered from the broken finger that kept her out of Australia's last ODI against Ireland in August and the women's Hundred.
-Ellyse Perry also missed the last ODI against Ireland and the Hundred due to a knee injury but has also been named to return.
+Her name did not appear on the two squad lists Australia released on Friday, with Alyssa Healy returning as captain having recovered from the broken finger that kept her out of Australia's last ODI against Ireland in August and the women's Hundred.
+Ellyse Perry also missed the last ODI against Ireland and the Hundred because of a knee injury, but has been named to return.

 "CA medical staff will continue to work closely with Meg and an update on her availability will be provided in due course."

-CA's national selector Shawn Flegler confirmed Lanning remains firmly in Australia's plans with the next international series coming in December in India, after the WBBL.
+CA's national selector Shawn Flegler confirmed that Lanning remained firmly in Australia's plans with the next international series coming in December in India, after the WBBL, but they were going to be patient with her return.

-"Although currently unavailable for selection, Meg remains an integral part of our team and we'll continue to support her throughout her return to play program," Flegler said.
+"We're hopeful that she'll come through domestic cricket first up and we'll see how things progress through there," Flegler said.
+"She was up at the Sunshine Coast and we caught up there.
+She's progressing well.
+Just part of that return-to-play plan, we're keen for her to come back through domestic cricket first and see how she goes with that but she's going well, Meg.
+Very hopeful that she's she's back on deck at some point during the summer for Australia."

+"We just want to make sure we go through the right return-to-play process for Meg.
+We're respectful of how she's going with that and respect of the medical staff.
+Hopefully, start off with domestic stuff and we'll just keep assessing that as she goes along"Shawn Flegler on Meg Lanning

+Victoria have six WNCL games on September 26, 28, October 10, 12, 19 and 21 before the WBBL begins on October 19, with Lanning's Melbourne Stars playing on opening night, which will be the first of 14 matches for Stars not including finals.
+Following the WBBL's completion at the end of November, Australia will travel to India for a multi-format series, which includes a day-night pink ball Test match.
+Lanning's availability for the tour of India remains unclear.

+"We'll just take it each day as it comes essentially," Flegler said.
+"We just want to make sure we go through the right return-to-play process for Meg.
+We're respectful of how she's going with that and respect of the medical staff.
+Hopefully, start off with domestic stuff and we'll just keep assessing that as she goes along.
+I can't say too much more at this stage, unfortunately."

-He also confirmed Healy and Perry would both play in the WNCL prior to the West Indies series and was pleased that Healy could return as stand-in captain after stand-in vice-captain Tahlia McGrath led Australia in the last game in Ireland.
+He also confirmed Healy and Perry would both play in the WNCL prior to the West Indies series and was pleased that Healy could return as captain after Tahlia McGrath led Australia in the last game in Ireland.

 "Alyssa embraced the added challenge of captaincy during the Ashes and will again lead the team in Meg's absence.
 We're fortunate to have plenty of international experience and strong leaders within the squad and know she will be well supported."